zachleat/this-website-is-a-tech-talk/README.md

 All of the slide content is stored in `slides/`.
 Clear this folder out to create your own presentation!

+All of the front matter options for slides are documented in `_includes/slide.njk`.

 ## Features

 * “Fake” live coding (a la https://hackertyper.com/)